 Because Xanax is addictive, there are risks to your body and mind during a Xanax withdrawal.
 The safest way to begin overcoming your Xanax addiction is through a medically supervised Xanax detox.
 It takes about 50 hours for the body to be cleansed of all traces of the addictive benzo, and while this seems like a long time, Xanax has one of the shortest half-lives compared to other benzos.
 Having a trained and compassionate team as part of your Xanax addiction treatment can make all the difference as you start your recovery journey.

-Avedis Detox’s Xanax addiction treatment specializes in around-the-clock care to address any withdrawal symptoms and help you cope as the addictive drug exits your system.
-Additionally, a Xanax treatment program may also include counseling and therapy to teach you essential life skills as a way of instilling healthy coping mechanisms to manage triggers and reduce your cravings during recovery.
+Avedis Detox’s Xanax addiction treatment specializes in around-the-clock care to address withdrawal symptoms and help you cope as the addictive drug exits your system.
+Additionally, a Xanax treatment program may include counseling and therapy to teach you essential life skills to instill healthy coping mechanisms to manage triggers and reduce your cravings during recovery.

-Because of the addictive qualities of the benzo, some of the symptoms and complications you may experience and be treated for during your detox and withdrawal include:
+There are specific addictive qualities of the benzo addiction.
+We treat the symptoms and complications you may experience during detox and withdrawal.
+They include:

 - Panic attacks